We are proud to announce... The Terlingua Star Park!

 👕 Dress for comfort.
 Since you'll be outside for an extended period without moving much, be prepared for temperatures 10-15 °F cooler than forecast.
 Bring water no matter the season!

 🔴 Check in with the host near all the red lights.
-They will offer red lights of your own, binoculars if available, and some directions.
 When ready, the telescope park will open, offering welcome peeks at bright targets like the Moon, planets, or star clusters.

-After everybody's worked through the opening target, the constellation tour will begin.
+After everybody's worked through the opening targets, the constellation tour will begin.

 🌌 The Constellation Tour